-The mikveh is not merely a pool of water; it must be composed of stationary, not flowing, waters derived from a natural source, such as a lake, an ocean, or rain.
+The mikveh is not merely a pool of water; it must be must be connected to a natural spring, or to a well of naturally occurring water such as like rainwater.
 It is used by both men and women for ritual purification, but it has always held special significance for Jewish women.

 Click on any thumbnail image to see a full-sized image with captions.

 Video on the The Nidhe Israel Synagogue and MikvehClick here to see: James O’Neill of 4REAL CAPTURE 3D Tour of Nidhe Synagogue scanned in 2019.

 Further reading about the restoration of the Nidhe Israel synagogue in Barbados

 - Synagogue Historic District website, which includes the Nidhe Israel Synagogue and the surrounding buildings.
 There is a wealth of infomation also about the: Nidhe Israel Museum, Mikvah, Jewish cemetery, Shilstone Hall, The Quakers of Barbados, Codd’s House Memorial, Fire Brigade House and the Artisan’s Workshops

 - Facebook page for Nidhe Israel Synagogue and Museum

 - Jewish Barbados – a record by Evan der Millner who spent several months each year, from 1999 though to 2003, managing and directing the restoration of the Nidhe Israel Jewish cemetery.

 - Jewish History of Barbados.
 The Nidhe Israel Synagogue & Cemetery by A Bajan Tour Girl